dddrrreee/cs140e-24win/labs/11-imu-i2c/README.md

     chip and its responsive.

 ---------------------------------------------------------------------------
-### Part1: fill in the accelerometer code in the code directory.
+### 1: fill in the accelerometer code in the code directory.

-Get your hardware hooked up and see that the staff binary worked.
+What to do:
+ 1. Plug in your mpu-6050 and make sure that the staff code works (it should give *roughly* 1000 readings for the different axis that are pointed to the ceiling).
+ 2. Look in the driver code `driver-accel.c` to see how it's calling the accel code.
+ 3. Look at the interface description in `mpu-6050.h`.
+ 4. Write the accel routines in `mpu-6050.c`.
+ 5. Make sure that the results make sort-of sense.

 Use the datasheet and application note from the docs directory.
 There are notes in the code.

 ---------------------------------------------------------------------------
-### Part2: fill in the gyroscope code in the code directory.
+### 2: fill in the gyroscope code in the code directory.

+Similar to accel:
+ 1. Look at the readings from our code.
+ 2. Look at `driver-gyro.c`
+ 3. Look at the interface in `mpu-6050.h`.
+ 4. Write the gyro routines in `mpu-6050.c`.

 Use the datasheet and application note from the prelab.
 Start with the simple cookbook example they give and make sure your stuff looks reasonable!

 ---------------------------------------------------------------------------
-### Extension: display the readings using your light strip.
+### Extension: display the readings using your light strip or LED

 The nice thing about the light strip is that you can do high-dimensional displays easily.
 One dumb way: